Skip to main content

 While the foundational legal principles provide a strong shield, understanding the operational mechanics of data flow and the deeper clinical significance of the information collected reveals the true importance of these protections.

-The separation between your employer and your is not merely a policy; it is an active process governed by specific rules about data aggregation, the structure of wellness programs, and the clinical meaning of the biomarkers being measured.
+The separation between your employer and your health data is not merely a policy; it is an active process governed by specific rules about data aggregation, the structure of wellness programs, and the clinical meaning of the biomarkers being measured.
 Your concern is rooted in the reality that these biomarkers are potent indicators of your body’s systemic function, particularly the intricate and responsive endocrine system.

 Wellness programs are generally categorized into two types, and this distinction has important implications for how your data is handled.
 A “participatory” program is one where the reward is contingent simply on participation.
 An example would be receiving a gift card for completing a health risk assessment, regardless of your answers.